By Eric Vandenbroeck and

 and crime escalated.
 The Janata leadership was unable to deal with these issues

-since it was pre-occupied with keeping the coalition
+since it was pre-occupied with keeping the coalition together.

 The Emergency and its

-aftermath reflected the diminution of democracy of previous years.106 Indira’s rule prior to 1975 had been detined by the consolidation of authority within both the
+aftermath reflected the diminution of democracy of previous years.106 Indira’s

-party and the state, which produced a highly centralized apparatus of
+authority within both the party and the state, which produced a highly

-governance controlled by a closed oligarchy.5
+centralized apparatus of governance controlled by a closed oligarchy.5

 This trend undermined

-the federal nature of the state, and diminished the
+the federal nature of the state, and diminished the government’s

-government’s responsiveness to local needs and concems.
+responsiveness to local needs and concerns.
+It consequently strained

-party as an institution-also contributed to the govemment’
+institution-also contributed to the government's instability to

-s inability to mediate conflicts between different sectors of society, and forced the expression of dissent outside normal
+mediate conflicts between different sectors of society, and forced

 The centralization of